bacula-web/bacula-web/website/versioned_docs/version-9.x/about/index.md

 Then, I've found Bacula-Web, which at this time, wasn't maintained for a few years.

 After I've submitted some patches to Bacula developers, I proposed to become the official maintainer of this project.
 So the project revival started in July 2010.

+I do use Bacula-Web for personal usage every single day, and the idea was simply to share those improvements with the Bacula community

 ## Third-party tools and libraries